bixb922/crank-organ/doc-software/README.md

 * "Clear stored tuning" will clear the stored tuning.
 * "Stop" will stop whatever tuning is in progress.

 Tuning is shown in cents, one cent is 1/100 of a semitone.
-The green range is -10 to +10 cents.
+The green range is -10 to +10 cents, as configured in General Configuration.

 Amplitude is shown in relative scale in dB (decibels).
 0 dB is the loudest possible measurement, -10 dB is less loud, etc. dB scales are logarithmic, just as the human perception is.
 The purpose of this measurement is to aid comparison of loudness of the pipes.
 The final judgement should be your ear.